Disclaimer: I do not claim to own anything that Anne McCaffrey has written. I own my own ideas and my own characters.

 "Good morning Angelique," Angie tilted her head as she recognized the voice as the medical lady that had spoken to her the day she'd woken up.
 "I would like to request that you come to the medical ward for a quick check up.
 Thank you."

 Angie rolled her eyes and slowly stood up.
 She rubbed at her lower back where she'd fallen onto her hair brush.
 "Evil brush."
 She cursed at it and threw it onto her bed.
 It happily bounced off the bed and fell back onto the floor.
-Angie stared at it for very long minutes, just glaring at it while it sat there innocently unaware of the crimes it had committed against her person.
+Angie stared at it for several very long minutes, just glaring at it while it sat there innocently unaware of the crimes it had committed against her person.

 She huffed and picked it back up and began brushing her hair as she went over to her clothes to get dressed.
 Angie was ready within minutes and was about to leave when she realized she was hungry.
 She quickly got some portable food out of her catering unit and left.